4. Program for Embedded Machines¶

 1. Study the datasheet¶

-2. Prepare the board¶
+2. Create the circuit¶

 I thought of a scenario for the user to select Blue light or Red light (like Neo in Matrix😎), and wired the board.